5 Ways to Entertain Friends in Your Man Cave

 We recommend a soft-tip dart set.
 Seriously, you do not want to risk injuring yourself or a buddy.
 You can purchase a simple dart set that includes a cabinet and mount it on the wall.

-Or you can spend substantially more and purchase one of these full size machines for your Man Cave, such as this (click on them to check the price on Amazon).
+Or you can spend substantially more and purchase a full size machine for your Man Cave, such as this standing commercial grade electronic dartboard…

 Well, if you have a Man Cave and enough space, you should purchase one of the five items listed herein.
 However, and obviously, our list is not all-inclusive, and there are plenty of other options, including Skee Ball, or a Full Size Pub Arcade Machine, or a Table Top Arcade Game, which requires far less space.
 Buy at least one and enjoy your Man Cave.
 You deserve it.